Polprzewodnikowy/N64FlashcartMenu/docs/99_developer_guide.md

 Toggle the N64 power switch to load the ROM.

 `ms-vscode.makefile-tools` will help (installed automatically in dev container).
-NOTE: it does not yet work with `F5`: see https://devblogs.microsoft.com/cppblog/now-announcing-makefile-support-in-visual-studio-code/
+NOTE: it does not yet work with `F5`: see [this blog post](https://devblogs.microsoft.com/cppblog/now-announcing-makefile-support-in-visual-studio-code/)
 WORKAROUND: in the dev container terminal, use make directly, i.e.: `make` The ROM can be found in the `output` directory.